 During this period, Harvey also met and studied with a Tibetan mystic named Sogyal Rinpoche.
 He was invited to help Rinpoche write a book that detailed the essence of his Buddhist teachings on compassion, the spiritual path and dealing with death and the dying.
 It was called The Tibetian Book of Living and Dying and it quickly became a worldwide bestseller.

-At this particular point in time, 1994, all was right with Alex Harvey and the world.
+At this particular point in time, 1994, all was right with Andrew Harvey and the world.
 He had co-authored a spiritual classic.
 He had discovered his guru.
 When suddenly, during a two month period, his whole spiritual world came crashing down.
 It’s a time that Harvey refers to as “the anhililation” and it shook down like this:

 - In a committed relationship with another man for several years, Mother Meera tells him to break with his partner and get married—to a woman—and “write a book claiming that her divine force had transformed me into a heterosexual”.